ByteWelder/Decktility/README.md

 The [Power Manager](./powermanager) controls the power connection to the Pi and the keyboard.
 Power is enabled/disabled depending on the battery voltage.

-The power manager measures battery and charging status, and can send it over I2C to the Pi.
+The power manager measures battery and charging status, and can send it over I2C to the Pi. (note: there is an issue with the latest power fet changes, so I2C support is WIP)

 The project can be opened and built with Arduino IDE v2 from [Arduino.cc](https://www.arduino.cc/).